ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-If the client instance does not provide a suitable interaction mechanism, the AS cannot contact the RO asynchronously, and the AS determines that interaction is required, then the AS SHOULD return an error since the client instance will be unable to complete the request without authorization.
+If the client instance does not provide a suitable interaction mechanism, the AS cannot contact the RO asynchronously, and the AS determines that interaction is required, then the AS SHOULD return an "invalid_interaction" error since the client instance will be unable to complete the request without authorization.